United States Regiments & Batteries > New YorkInfantry

 June 3 Returned to Portsmouth and embarked for the Peninsula

-June 6 Landed at White House Landing
+June 6 Landed at White House Landing.

-June 7 Marched along Richmond & West Point Railroad to Savage’s Station
+June 7 Marched along Richmond & West Point Railroad to Savage’s Station.

-June 8 Marched to Camp Lincoln
+June 8 Continued to Camp Lincoln

-June 25-July 1 Seven days before Richmond
+Seven days before Richmond

 June 29